cureneutron/guides/_guides/rolling-wormholes.md

 so a large afterburner and a large MWD increase the mass by the same amount)

-##General Info About Wormholes
+## General Info About Wormholes
 Wormholes have 3 important statistics that we'll keep track of here: the wormhole mass, age and type.

-###Wormhole Mass
+### Wormhole Mass
 All wormholes "reduce" when they hit 50% of the total mass allowed through ("This wormhole has had its stability reduced by ships passing through it, but not to a critical degree yet"), and "crit" when there's only 10% mass left (aka 90% of total allowed mass jumped through) ("This wormhole has had its stability critically disrupted by the mass of numerous ships passing through and is on the verge of collapse." )
 You can and should regularly check whether a wormhole is reduced, crit or normal (above 50% mass left) by right clicking and pressing "show info" on the wormhole itself
 (if it's normal, it will say "This wormhole has not yet had its stability significantly disrupted by ships passing through it." )
-All wormholes also have a 10% deviation to their mass amount, so a hole with 30 RU of mass can have anywhere between 30Â±3 worth of mass.
+All wormholes also have a 10% deviation to their mass amount, so a hole with 30 RU of mass can have anywhere between 30±3 worth of mass.

-###Wormhole age
+### Wormhole age
 Wormholes also have another stat that you should keep track of, namely their age.
 Generally, all wormholes last from between 16 and 24 hours, depending on the wormhole type, with few exceptions

 ~~~